tristanlatr/WPWatcher/README.md

 python3 -m pip install wpwatcher
 ```
 **NEW**
-Install [wpscan-analyze](https://github.com/lukaspustina/wpscan-analyze) to include a table summary of all plugins, versions and potential vulnerabilities in emails.
+**Install [wpscan-analyze](https://github.com/lukaspustina/wpscan-analyze) to include a table summary of all plugins versions and vulnerabilities in emails.**

 #####  Update
 ```bash